 - You should start seeing the stain coming off the surface and transferring onto the eraser very soon.

-- When you’ve gotten as much of the stain out as possible, clean the eraser with a wet cloth to remove any remaining stains.
-Allow it to air dry naturally.
+- When you’ve gotten as much of the stain out as possible, clean the eraser and the surface with a wet cloth to remove any remaining stains.
+Allow them to air dry naturally.

 I once used this method to remove the permanent marker stains on the wood paneling.
 And it worked.

-- Apply this baking soda paste to the marker stains on the wood paneling.
+- Apply the baking soda paste to the marker stains on the wood paneling.